LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-can-see-like-how-a-butterfly.md

 &nbsp;

-Do not be like the blind
+I can see

-dirty innocent butterfly,
+a dirty innocent butterfly,

 consumed by its nature,